fidelledi/beehive_app/README.md

 A candidate application for Solution Challenge 2021.

+## Technologies
+The project is created with
+firebase version: 1.0.2
+flutter version: 2.1.0-12.1.pre

 # For testing purposes.
 For optimal experience, please run the application in Google Pixel 3 (Pixel_3a_API_30_x86).
 Thank you so much!
 email: fidelrillon67@gmail.com
 password: 123456